amiru3f/ZimmersCodeCrescendo/README.md

 In our IdentityServer setup, we facilitate client authorization using the `client credentials`, allowing clients to request authorization for various OAuth grant types.
 One essential aspect of this authorization process is the verification of the client's secret.
 However, we encountered a challenge in this regard - the client secret verification is a highly CPU-intensive task.

 Under a recent performance test, we observed a significant impact on our endpoints' response times due to the resource-intensive nature of client secret verification.
-The test was conducted in an environment consisting of two AWS `Fargate` instances, each with limited computational resources 0.5 CPU, and 2GB of memory.
+The test was conducted in an environment consisting of 4 AWS `Fargate` instances, each with limited computational resources 0.5 CPU, and 2GB of memory.

 The test simulated a load of 140 transactions per second (approximately 8000 per minute).
 In this high-throughput scenario, the CPU-intensive nature of client secret verification became evident, resulting in performance bottlenecks and increased response times.

 Notably, the secret hashing algorithm used for verification is `Pbkdf2`, which, while secure, adds to the computational workload and contributes to the observed performance challenges.

-As a result, we embarked on a journey to address these performance issues and optimize the client credential verification process in our Auth solution setup.
+As a result, we embarked on a journey to address these performance issues and optimize the client credential verification process in our authentication solution setup.
 This repository aims to document the steps we took, the optimizations implemented, and the results achieved in our pursuit of a high-performing solution for client credential verification.
 I intend to share my findings and improvements with the broader developer community to help others facing similar challenges.

 ## Detection

-The setup with 2 Fargate tasks with 0.5 CPU and 2Gb RAM went acceptable with 65 TPS, resulting in a 300 ms response time.
+The setup with 4 Fargate tasks with 0.5 CPU and 2Gb RAM went acceptable with 65 TPS, resulting in a 300 ms response time.
 Increasing the load by 5 resulted in a terrible response time near 4.5 seconds.
 By digging via the profiler I found 100% CPU usage and a kind of thread contention.